bogdanbacila/AttributeGradingTest/README.md

 ## Calibrating the playback level
-- Before you start the test, you need to calibrate the playback level of your audio interface using the calibration file handrubbing_calibrated.wav, which is included on the top level of the "ObjectiveGradingTest" folder.
+- Before you start the test, you need to calibrate the playback level of your audio interface using the calibration file handrubbing_calibrated.wav, which is included on the top level of the "AttributeGradingTest" folder.
 - The file is a recording of hands rubbed at a high strength and moderately high speed.

 1. Play the file over the headphones for a few seconds.